My Royal Nemesis: Development

-The series is directed by Han Tae-seop, who helmed Cheer Up (2022), written by Kang Hyun-joo, and Studio S and Gill Pictures co-managed the production.
+The series is directed by Han Tae-seop, who helmed Cheer Up (2022) and Hot Stove League (2019–2020), and Kim Hyun-woo, and the screenplay is written by Kang Hyun-joo.
+The production is handled by Studio S, Studio Dragon and Gill Pictures.

 Casting

-In June 2025, Lim Ji-yeon received an offer to play the role of Sin Se-ri and is considering it.
-In July, Heo Nam-jun was offered to play the male lead.
-On October 15, Lee Se-hee and Chae Seo-an were cast.
-On October 16, the casting of Lim and Heo was officially confirmed.
-On October 17, Kim Min-seok was reportedly confirmed to appear.
-On October 29, Jang Seung-jo has confirmed his appearance.
+In June 2025, Artist Company confirmed that Lim Ji-yeon had received an offer to play the role of Shin Seo-ri and was considering it.
+The next month, Heo Nam-jun was offered to play the male lead.
+Lim and Heo's appearances were officially confirmed by October 2025, and Lee Se-hee, Chae Seo-an, Kim Min-seok, and Jang Seung-jo were reportedly cast.

 Filming

-Principal photography will begin in the second half of 2025.
+Principal photography began in the second half of 2025.

 Release

-Brave New World is scheduled to premiere on SBS TV in the first half of 2026, airing on a Friday–Saturday timeslot.
+My Royal Nemesis was reportedly scheduled to premiere on SBS TV in the first half of 2026, airing on a Friday–Saturday timeslot.
+The series' special teaser was unveiled at the 2025 SBS Drama Awards and confirmed for a May 2026 release.
+By April 2026, the series was confirmed to premiere on May 8.
+It is also available for streaming on Netflix.